 One of the changes I suggested is to include right in the listing an “as low as” figure so that a deal-seeker with a price list would be able to tell without clicking through if there are coupons or other savings that bring the item down to a stock-up price.
 As it stands right now, I still find my method of scanning blog match ups for stock up prices easier to do than checking each individual item in Favado.
 But Favado is still useful for creating my shopping list once I know which store(s) I’m going to.

-Disclosure: The Favado link in this post is an affiliate link through Escalate Media Network (thank you for using it!).
+Disclosure: The Favado links in this post are affiliate links (thank you for using them!).
 All opinions are my own, honest opinions.
 You can read CFO’s full disclosure here.